ocaml-flambda/flambda-backend/jane/doc/extensions/_02-unboxed-types/block-indices.md

 3. An index to a `float` into a flattened float record has an element type `float#`.
 4. Indices to some records containing both values and non-values, and occupying over 2^16 bytes, cannot be created.
-See "Representation of block indices for details".
+See "Representation of block indices" for details.

 # Representation of block indices